 WELLMAN, WARREN D.—Son of William Dighton and Laura Martin Wellman, was born in Harmony Township, February 15th, 1855.
 He married Dora Phelps July 14th, 1886 and has two children, Clarice L. and Donald P. He was educated in the Jamestown schools, Sugar Grove Union School, Rochester Business University, and Eclectic Medical Institute, of Cincinnati, Ohio.
 He is a doctor and has an office in the Wellman Bldg.
 He is interested in the Jamestown Sample Furniture Co. and Wellman Bros.
 Inc. A Republican in politics, he is a Mason, and resides at No. 703 Washington St.

-Jamestown High School, he was for many years engaged in the wholesale lumber
+School, he was for many years engaged in the wholesale lumber business

-business with his father and later as manager of the J. T. Wilson Estate.
+with his father and later as manager of the J. T. Wilson Estate.
+He is

 Sportsmen’s Club.
 He resides at 325 East 4th St.